replicatedhq/replicated-docs/docs/reference/kots-cli-getting-started.md

 Before you install the kots CLI, install [kubectl](https://kubernetes.io/docs/tasks/tools/) on your machine.

 :::note
-If you are using an [embedded Kubernetes installer-created cluster](../enterprise/installing-embedded-cluster), both tools are already pre-installed.
+If you are using an embedded Kubernetes installer-created cluster, both tools are already pre-installed.
+For more information, see [Online Installation with the Kubernetes Installer](/enterprise/installing-embedded-cluster) and [Air Gap Installation with the Kubernetes Installer](/enterprise/installing-embedded-airgapped).
 :::

 ## Install